mezzenascosilvana/fullstack/MyNotes.md

 - Learning how to use dropdonw list <select> tag
 - Clean cache, using autocomplete = off inside the <input> tag
 - Learning how to apply style to a specify component find it by type, id, name. ( e.g: input[type="email"])
 #### WorkClass4:
 - There isnt homework.
 - There is a classwork : Page called "workClass4.html"
 1. Question: is there a way to mark all the elements <ol> as bold inside the "style" tag section or I should do individually?
-2. Question: I dont know if the point 5 was implemented properly.
+2. Question: I dont know if the point 5 was implemented properly
 #### HomeWork4:
-- I need the slides for this class to do it.
+- I need the slides for this class to do it
 ** **
 ### Class 5 and 6 06102024 : ( in progress )
 - Review style "Rounded Corned"